Business Analytics 101

 - Is GE Aviation a big data analytics firm or a aircraft engine provider?

-- Is Google a search engine or a integrated “everyday productivity enhancing” company?
+- Is Google a search engine or a integrated “always-on productivity enhancing” ambient experience?

-- Is Facebook a social network or an audience engagement platform?
+- Is Facebook a social network or a global audience data-driven engagement platform?

 - Is Kayak/Priceline a travel inventory aggregator or cross-site search analytics & visualization firm?

-- Is Uber a sophisticated real-time mobile data aggregator that simplifies the taxi experience or a asset-lite car-sharing platform?
+- Is Uber a sophisticated real-time mobile data aggregator that simplifies the sharing experience or a asset-lite data driven platform?

 We are in the decade of data-driven business processes and new business models (e.g., sharing economy).
 Data is fueling the Insight Economy.
 Every industry is facing a similar trajectory: voluminous data from many sources in multi-structured formats are being aggregated, and the market leaders are creating value by asking bigger “data driven business process-centric” questions of that data in real time.

-Every day, 2.5 quintillion bytes of data are created—90 percent generated in the last few years due to the rise of social media and digital interactions.
-There is a race to turn this “big data” into a personalized, complete portrait of an consumer, customer, prospect or visitor.
+Every day, 2.5+ quintillion bytes of data are created—90 percent generated in the last few years due to the rise of social media, IoT and digital interactions.
+There is a race to turn this “big data” into a personalized, comprehensive portrait of an consumer, customer, prospect or visitor.

 Insightful “sense-and-respond” strategies coupled with new big data technologies are shifting “cost-to-serve” competitive boundaries and also shaking up “what is possible”.
 In parallel, developments in mobile, social and cloud technology are converging to create new opportunities for growth and business model transformation.
 This is causing industry boundaries to rupture as new innovation changes the way companies operate – reliable, insightful, actionable and faster analytics that help drive good decisions.
-For example, Facebook Programmatic Mobile Ads in 2 years does more ad business than Time Warner across all its properties.
 The pace of change is staggering.

-I am convinced that analytical insights coupled with business processes, and Mobile Technology – (action enabler and insight consumption channel) will profoundly change consumer behavior and the basis of competition.
-All customer touch points (loyalty, e-mail, web, social, e-commerce, coupons) are converging on the mobile phone.
+I am convinced that analytical insights coupled with business processes, and Mobile App – (action enabler and insight consumption channel) will profoundly change consumer behavior and the basis of competition.
+All customer touch points (loyalty, e-mail, web, social, e-commerce, coupons) are converging on the smart-phone.